osg-htc/docs/docs/data/xrootd/install-standalone.md

 For CMS sites, there is a package available to integrate rule-based name lookup using a `storage.xml` file.
 If you are not setting up a service for CMS, skip this section.

-To install an `xrootd-cmstfc` on OSG 3.6, run the following command:
+To install an `xrootd-cmstfc`, run the following command:

 ``` console
 root@xrootd-standalone # yum install --enablerepo=osg-contrib xrootd-cmstfc